 All students at Hazelwick follow a very broad and balanced curriculum at KS3, which consists of a wide range of subjects taught by specialist teachers.
 Students are grouped in ways that we feel are most appropriate to their age and ability.
 All of the National Curriculum subjects are taught at Key Stage 3.
 The content included within the National Curriculum for each subject is also covered.

 In Years 7 - 8, all students study English, Mathematics, Science, Design & Technology, Physical Education, PSHE, History, Modern Foreign Languages (French and German or Spanish), Citizenship and Values, Beliefs & Ethics.
 Students also study the Creative Arts subjects of Art, Drama and Music.
 Religious Education is delivered through Values, Beliefs & Ethics.

-A small number of students who need additional support in literacy will follow this course instead of French.
-Some students have additional numeracy support instead of studying German or Spanish.
+A small number of students who need additional support in literacy will follow this course instead of German or Spanish.
+Some students have additional numeracy support instead of studying French.

 Regular assessment of student performance is undertaken throughout Key Stage 3 and shared with parents via school reports.
 In Year 8 a final Key Stage 3 “teacher assessment” is made for each core and foundation subject and these are included with the Year 8 report.